KushalHM/VancouverCrimeDataVisualization/README.md

 ## File details

 1) app.R - main code file
-2) crime.csv - data file
+2) crime.csv - data file - Download this file from the Vancouver City Open data catalogue

 ## How to run